Softorage/HugoTheme-VibrantShadows/README.md

        1.  **Script** *(Type: Integer | Accepts value: Number | Optional | Default: 0)*

            Accepts the following values:
-           0: Default script by Google via Hugo's internal template.
+           **0**: Default script by Google via Hugo's internal template.
 Works well with Cookie Consent solution, since it respects `window['ga-disable-GA_MEASUREMENT_ID'] = true;` to disable Google Analytics measurement.
 [See this](https://developers.google.com/analytics/devguides/collection/gtagjs/user-opt-out).
 Has a higher chance of being blocked by AdBlockers.
 Only sync version of internal template works with gtag4;
-           1: minimal-analytics by James Hill.
-May or may not work well with Cookie Consent solution. -- https://github.com/jahilldev/minimal-analytics/tree/main/packages/ga4 ;
+           **1**: [minimal-analytics by James Hill](https://github.com/jahilldev/minimal-analytics/tree/main/packages/ga4).
+May or may not work well with Cookie Consent solution.
-           2: minimal-analytics-4 by Dariusz Więckiewicz.
+           **2**: [minimal-analytics-4 by Dariusz Więckiewicz](https://gist.github.com/idarek/9ade69ac2a2ef00d98ab950426af5791).
 May or may not work well with Cookie Consent solution.
-Make sure you set Data Stream data retention to 14 months from default 2 and link your GA4 web data stream with Google Search Console -- https://gist.github.com/idarek/9ade69ac2a2ef00d98ab950426af5791 ;
+Make sure you set Data Stream data retention to 14 months from default 2 and link your GA4 web data stream with Google Search Console.
            [Refer this for a good implementation discussion](https://discourse.gohugo.io/t/add-minimal-analytics-google-analytics-v4-to-hugo/39016)
        2.  **Loading Method** *(Type: String | Accepts value: Text | Optional | Default: "sync")*